SophieAu/imperial-splendour-site/data/content/posts/2020-05-09-may-20-developers-blog.md

 The basic model was made by Flikitos long ago with some slight adaptions made by me.

-Furthermore the Total War Center 2019 Modding Awards are now live.
-Check it out by clickiung on the picture or the link below.
+Furthermore, the Total War Center 2019 Modding Awards are now live.
+Check it out by clicking on the picture or the link below.

 [![Modding Awards Banner](../_img/ma-2019-banner.png "2019 Modding Awards")]https://www.twcenter.net/forums/showthread.php?804369-2019-MODDING-AWARDS-VOTING-POLLS-ARE-UP-(links-inside!)